ACINQ/eclair/README.md

 java -Dlogback.configurationFile=/path/to/logback-custom.xml -jar eclair-node-gui-<version>-<commit_id>.jar
 ```

+#### Backup

+The files that you need to backup are located in your data directory.
+You must backup:
+- your seed (`seed.dat`)
+- your channel database (`eclair.bak` under directory `mainnet`, `testnet` or `regtest` depending on which chain you're running on)

+Your seed never changes once it is created, but your channels do change whenever you receive our send payments.
+`eclair.bak` is safe to backup even when your system is running.
+We recommend that you implement your backup
+process in 2 steps:
+- first, rename `eclair.bak` to a new local file
+- then, backup the renamed file using whatever tool you like.

 ## Docker

 A [Dockerfile](Dockerfile) image is built on each commit on [docker hub](https://hub.docker.com/r/acinq/eclair) for running a dockerized eclair-node.